matteoepitech/DelOS/CONTRIBUTING.md

 ## Workflow
 1. Fork the repo and create a topic branch (e.g. `fix/idt-bounds`, `feat/kprintf`).
-2. Pick a bite-sized task from `todo.md` or propose one.
+2. Pick a task from `TODO.md` or propose one.
 3. Keep PRs small and scoped to one task.
 4. Add concise comments only when behavior is non-obvious.
-5. Prefer ASCII and keep headers consistent with existing code.
+5. Keep headers consistent with existing code.

 ## Building & testing
 - Build: `make`